csdms/bmi/docs/source/bmi.spec.rst

 and easier to couple with other software elements.

 While a BMI can be written for any language,
-CSDMS currently supports four languages:
+CSDMS currently supports five languages:
-C, C++, Fortran, and Python.
+C, C++, Fortran, Java, and Python.
 The specification for each language is given in Table 1, along with a corresponding example in which the BMI is implemented.